Lenny Harris

 Leonard Anthony Harris (born October 28, 1964) is an American former Major League Baseball utility infielder.
+He is currently Bench Coach for Cincinnati Reds Single-A Affiliate Daytona Tortugas.
 Listed at 5' 10", 195 lb., Harris batted left-handed and threw right-handed.
 He is best known for holding the record for the most pinch hits in a Major League career, with 212.